Dental Implants – Dallas, TX

 When your smile is missing one or more teeth, even simple, enjoyable activities like eating your favorite foods and laughing with friends can be stressful or embarrassing – not to mention the detriment it causes to your oral health.
-Here in our own office, Dr. Andrew Barnett offers dental implants as a truly outstanding and state-of-the-art tooth replacement solution.
-A board-certified periodontist and highly trained implant dentist, Dr. Andrew Barnett specializes in the placement and restoration of dental implants in Dallas.
-This solution turns back the clock on your smile, and best of all, you won’t need to go to a different practice to receive this lifechanging treatment.
+Our own dental office offers dental implants for Dallas, TX dental patients as a truly outstanding and state-of-the-art tooth replacement solution.
+This solution turns back the clock on your smile, and best of all, you won’t need to go to a different dental office to receive this life-changing treatment.

 Benefits of Dental Implants

 Dental implants are quickly becoming one of the most popular ways to replace missing teeth because of all the unique benefits they offer.
 With more than 500,000 implants placed each year, more than 3 million people are already enjoying the great advantages they have to offer.
 While other tooth replacement solutions can replicate the look of a complete smile, they cannot mimic the natural tooth structure.
 Only dental implants can do that!
 To find out more about the benefits of dental implants in Dallas, check out the list below:

 - If you want to be able to eat the foods you love and enjoy your favorite hot beverages without worrying about warping or damaging your new smile, choose dental implants.
 The acrylic used to create the base of a denture should never be combined with hot temperatures, as it can become warped.
 However, with dental implants, you can freely eat and drink what you like without worrying about damage.